-All device SMBus signals conform to the voltage, power, and timing characteristics/specifications as set forth in the System Management Bus Specification.
-Please refer to the System Management Bus Specification, Version 1.0, available at http://smbus.org/specs.
+All device SMBus signals conform to the voltage, power, and timing characteristics/specifications as set forth in the System Management Bus Specification, Version 1.0, available at http://smbus.org/specs.

 9.6.7 SPI TIMING

 This section specifies the SPI timing requirements for the device.